 Corporations and businesses use many different products and services in their operations, spanning from IT and office supplies to shipping and distribution.
-The purchasing game is all based on volume and negotiating power, so the need for these products and services are smaller than that of a larger organization, they often end up paying more than a large company would simply because of spend volume.
-However, corporations and businesses can also realize cost savings on their purchases by participating in group purchasing and increasing their buying power.
+The purchasing game is all based on volume and negotiating power, so when the need for these products and services are smaller than that of a larger organization, they often end up paying more than a large company would simply because of spend volume.
+However, corporations and businesses of any size can now realize cost savings on their purchases by participating in group purchasing and increasing their buying power.

 Vertical market GPOs

-Vertical market GPOs provide services within a niche segment or industry, and are often formed through management or association groups to serve their member companies.
-This type of GPO is commonly found in healthcare, hospitality, and nonprofit markets.
+Vertical market GPOs provide services within a niche segment or industry and are often formed through management or association groups to serve their member companies.
+This type of GPO is commonly found in:

 Horizontal market GPOs

 Horizontal market GPOs serve organizations spanning all markets and industries.
 Not all group-purchasing organizations operate in the same way.
-Some GPOs collect fees from member companies for participation and some GPOs collect fees from the suppliers.
+Some GPOs collect fees from member companies for participation, and some GPOs receive fees from the suppliers.
 Some organizations do both and collect fees from both members and suppliers.
-Some GPOs require that participants maintain a certain level of purchasing volume, whereas with others participation is completely voluntary.
+Some GPOs require that participants maintain a certain level of purchasing volume, whereas with others participation is entirely voluntary.

-Medium and large-sized businesses use many different products and services in their operations, spanning from IT, office supplies to shipping and small parcel distribution commonly described as indirect spend.
-But because their volume for these products and services are smaller than that of a larger organization, they often end up paying more than a much larger company would simply because a larger organization typically purchases at a higher volume and can negotiate better rates.
+Medium and large-sized businesses use many different products and services in their operations, spanning from IT, office supplies to shipping and small parcel distribution, commonly described as indirect spend.
+Because their volume for these products and services are less than that of a larger organization, they often end up paying more than a much bigger company would simply because a larger organization typically purchases at a higher volume and can negotiate better rates.
 However, business today has changed.
 Businesses of all shapes and sizes can and are competing on an equal playing field when it comes to indirect spend options.
 They too can experience real cost savings on their purchases by participating in a GPO and thereby increasing their buying power.